jacomyma/backscatter-recipes/README.md

-# Graph Recipes
+# Backscatter Recipes

-A vaiation of Graph Recipes with specific recipes.
+A variation of Graph Recipes with specific recipes.
+Developed by *Sofie Thorsen* and *Mathieu Jacomy* for the Copenhagen-based analysis studio **Backscatter**.

 ## Install